unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for notes, see the :doc: `Note </fields/note>` page
+* If you want to see the full guidelines for notes, see the :doc:`Note </fields/note>` page
-* For additional guidelines regarding notes, see How Should the Note be Filled in?
+* For additional guidelines regarding notes, see :ref:`How Should the Note be Filled in? <note-fill>`
-* To see additional examples, see Other Examples
+* To see additional examples, see :ref:`Other Examples <note-examples>`

 ####